wdvr/team-calendar/README.md

 # TeamCalendar

+TeamCalendar is an easy way to track your team's holidays, work from home days and other availabilities.
+It uses the MEAN stack.

+You will need to install:

+- node.js
+- mongoDB
+- npm-run-all

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server

-Run `ng serve` for a dev server.
+run `mongod` in one terminal.
+run `npm start` in another to run both client and server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files (client and server).

 ## Code scaffolding